EntryHomesDining ParlorClosetDrawing RoomStillroom

 We will never know and as tragic as her death was to her family and the literary world, it is as much a part of her legacy as are her books and simply adds to the mystic that is Jane Austen.

 "Since Tuesday evening, when her complaint returnd, there was a visible change, she slept more & much more comfortably, indeed during the last eight & forty hours she was more asleep than awake.
-Her looks altered & she fell away, but I perceived no material diminution of strength & tho’ I was then hopeless of a recovery I had no suspicion how rapidly my loss was approaching.
+Her looks altered & she fell away, but I perceived no material diminution of

 In a letter dated 29 May 1817, Jane wrote: